microsoft/ai-at-edge/docs/_docs/0300_Machine_learning.md

 [Custom Vision](https://www.customvision.ai/){:target="_blank"} offers an easy to use UI for creation Vision AI model.

 [Jupyter Notebook](https://jupyter.org/){:target="_blank"} are commonly used by data scientists for developing machine learning models.
 Many of the machine learning communities and community projects provide a set of Jupyter Notebooks to get started with the specific ML model.
--[Azure Notebooks](https://notebooks.azure.com/){:target="_blank"} provides online access to Jupyter notebooks running in the cloud on Microsoft Azure.
+- [Azure Notebooks](https://notebooks.azure.com/){:target="_blank"} provides online access to Jupyter notebooks running in the cloud on Microsoft Azure.
 The portal also contains a comprehensive set of default projects to get started with Jupyter Notebooks.
 See [Azure Notebooks documentation](https://docs.microsoft.com/en-us/azure/notebooks/){:target="_blank"}
--Jupyter Notebooks can be run using local hardware like laptop or creating Notebook VM (Virtual MAchine) in [Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-manage-workspace){:target="_blank"}.
+- Jupyter Notebooks can be run using local hardware like laptop or creating Notebook VM (Virtual MAchine) in [Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-manage-workspace){:target="_blank"}.

 Other possible solution include:
 - [Azure Machine Learning SDK for Python](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py){:target="_blank"} enables python based development.